virginatlanticdevelopment/front-end-test/README.md

-# Virgin Atlantic Holidays Front-end Test
+# Virgin Atlantic Front-end Test

 Thank you for your interest in joining our front-end team and taking the time to do the test.
 We think it will provide a nice and interesting challenge and a good talking point for the next stage of the process.